If you come back to the UK after living abroad, you’ll usually be classed a UK resident again. This means you pay UK tax

 If you return to the UK within 5 years

-You may have to pay tax on some foreign income or gains you brought into the UK or received while you were non-resident.
+You may have to pay tax on certain income or gains made while you were non-resident.
 This doesn’t include wages or other employment income.

 These rules (called ‘temporary non-residence’) apply if both: